rgrashel/stripes-rest/README.md

 * There are no external dependencies for this framework.
 It depends on a small subset of the libraries that Stripes itself depends on.
 * JSON serialization is performed by a combination of the Stripes native JavascriptBuilder and the JDK's scripting engine
+* Full support for Stripes naive binding and validation.

 ## Configuration